 It’s still a world record price for a Fiat Punto Van*, but auctioneers Hector & Gavel were left wondering what might have been as the vehicle struggled to meet its reserve.

 Much was expected of the rare two-seater, with the auctioneers pointing to its exceptional provenance as justification for the high price.
-The Punto Van is well known on the streets of Edgbaston, as it was formerly owned by ‘Fishy Phil’ from the Tastee Plaice fish and chip shop.
+The Punto Van is well known on the streets of Edgbaston, as it was formerly owned by ‘Fishy Phil’ of the Tastee Plaice fish and chip shop.

 The Punto Van made a number of historic outings, including the time Errol Brown of Hot Chocolate fame ordered a cod and chips to be delivered to the local Travel Inn motel.
 The Italian van also made an appearance on the local Look Here West Midlands news programme, when it was used in a daring ram-raid of the Costcutter store on Dreary Avenue.